ankitsaxena21/JS-Visualizer/README.md

 # Learn-JavaScript

 Important concepts of javascript explained by Akshay Saini implemented in an easy and fun way.
-In this small project I have used debouncing, throttling, delegation, bubbling and many more important concepts of javascript.
+In this small project I have used debouncing, throttling, delegation, event bubbling and many more important concepts of javascript.

 ## [Link to live application](https://ankitsaxena21.github.io/Learn-JavaScript-Project/)